Link Floer Homology and a Hofer Pseudometric on Braids: The case of

 Write $Q_2=\mu'_0-\mu'_{3A-1}$, where

-Let us compute $Q_2(H)$: for each of the $\mu'_s$ by the (Invariance) property we can use a configuration of two circles, both contained in $j_s(\D)$ and whose centres coincide with $j_s(0)$.
-The area requirement translates to the condition that the radii associated to the two circles are $r=\sqrt{A}$ and $r=\sqrt{1+s-A}$, and .
-Then by (Lagrangian Control), after mean-normalising $H$, we find:
+Let us compute $Q_2(\hat\Phi)$: by the first property in Theorem \ref{prop:mu_k} for each of the $\mu'_s$ we can use a configuration of two circles, both contained in $j_s(\D)$ and whose centres coincide with $j_s(0)$.
+The area requirement translates to the condition that the radii associated to the two circles are $r=\sqrt{A}$ and $r=\sqrt{1+s-A}$.
+Then by (Lagrangian Control), we find

 so that